ClementTsang/relhu/README.md

 ## Licensing

-relhu is dual-licensed under MIT and Apache-2.0 at your choice.
+relhu is dual-licensed under MIT or Apache-2.0 at your choice.